Santons 2023 exhibition at Sainte-Marie de l'Assomption cathedralSantons 2023 exhibition at Sainte-Marie de l'Assomption cathedral

 The spirit of Provencal traditions in Vaison Ventoux Provence

-Christmas in Vaison Ventoux Provence is much more than just a holiday: it’s a journey into the heart of Provencal traditions.
-From the beginning of December to Epiphany, every moment is marked by convivial events and ancestral Provencal rituals that warm hearts and rekindle the spirit of sharing.
+Christmas in Vaison Ventoux Provence is much more than just a celebration: it’s a journey to the heart of Provençal traditions.
+From the beginning of December until Epiphany, every moment is marked by convivial events and ancestral Provencal rituals that warm hearts and rekindle the spirit of sharing.
 Heritage and tradition combine to create a magical, authentic atmosphere.

 Nativity scenes are an integral part of Christmas culture in Provence.
-A true emblem of Provence’s savoir-faire, santons are a source of great pride!
+The santons are a real emblem of Provence and a source of pride!

-The crib takes center stage, representing rural life around the nativity scene.
-The crib also features shepherds, animals and traditional trades, set against a Provencal landscape of hills, rivers and bridges.
-The decorations embellish the crib with a little moss, branches, foliage, vine shoots, pebbles, rosemary, olive branches… and a star overhangs the crib, like the star that watches over the village of Séguret!
+The stable is placed at the centre of the cot to represent rural life around the nativity scene.
+The cot also features shepherds, animals and traditional trades, set against a Provencal landscape of hills, rivers and bridges.
+The decorations embellish the cot with a little moss, branches, foliage, vine shoots, small pebbles, rosemary, a few olive branches… and a star overhangs the cot, like the star that watches over the village of Séguret!

-While we wait for December 24 to place the baby Jesus, and Epiphany on the first Sunday in January to place the Three Kings, the pots prepared on Saint Barbara’s Day take their place next to the crib, waiting to join the Christmas table…
+While we wait for 24 December to place the baby Jesus and the Epiphany on the first Sunday in January to place the Three Wise Men, the pots prepared on Saint Barbara’s Day take their place next to the cot, waiting to be placed on the Christmas table…

-Tip: At the end of November, Vaison-la-Romaine welcomes santonniers and créchistes for a weekend at the Salon des Santonnales!
+Special highlights: At the end of November, Vaison-la-Romaine welcomes santonniers and créchistes for a weekend at the Salon des Santonnales!
+And from the end of November until Candlemas, the Vaison Ventoux Provence Tourist Office is hosting a cot of local santon makers: free admission and no moderation!

-The feast of Saint Barbara, celebrated on December 4, marks the beginning of preparations for Christmas…
+The feast of Saint Barbara, celebrated on 4 December, marks the start of preparations for Christmas…

-On this day, it’s customary to sprout hope wheat or other grains such as lentils, chickpeas or corn in a saucer, so that they provide beautiful greenery, a sign of renewal, happiness, health and prosperity!
+On this day, it is customary to sprout hope wheat or other grains such as lentils, chickpeas or maize in a saucer, so that they produce beautiful greenery, a sign of renewal, happiness, health and prosperity!

 Did you know?
 This tradition stems from the ancient practices of the cult of Demeter, which sought to hasten the return of the fine weather.